CLASSIFICATION IN SHOOTING PARA SPORT

 WHAT IS CLASSIFICATION?

-To ensure competition is fair and equal, all Paralympic sports have a system in place which ensures that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for able bodied athletes.
+In order to safeguard the integrity of fair competition, all Para sports have a system in place which aims to ensure that winning is determined by sporting factors such as skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for able bodied athletes.

 Classification is sport-specific because an impairment affects the ability to perform in different sports to a different extent.
-As a consequence, an athlete may meet the criteria in one sport, but may not meet the criteria in another sport.
+As a consequence, an athlete may meet the criteria to compete in one sport, but may not meet the criteria in another sport.
+Having an impairment is thus not sufficient for an athlete to compete in Para sport.

 Sport Class SH1 (Pistol):